 Our Civil Engineers are preparing applications to the City of Oviedo for the following: 1.
 Rezoning to PLI (Public Lands and Institutions) from Agricultural in order to accommodate buildout of the campus, and 2.
 A Development Agreement which will include a comprehensive long term plan for development of the property.

 The following work has been done on the property recently: final geotechnical survey, tree survey, and traffic study.

 Website Update: March 7, 2007

 Our visit to the Diocese of Orlando Building Committee went very well.
 Our proposed Master Plan was received with affirmation.
 We are arranging to visit the City of Oviedo for a pre-application meeting and initial review in late March.

-The Facilities Commission (MPB) met with Hunton Brady Archtects this past week for a Design Charette.
+The Facilities Commission (MPB) met with Hunton Brady Architects this past week for a Design Charette.
 The 5-hour meeting included reviewing our overall Program and putting it forth into blueprint format.
-Proposed Phase I design and construction at this time will include the following: Worship/Assembly Center (seating for 1000, daily chapel with seating of 150, kitchen facility, and support space) and Welcome/Formation Center (nursery, classroms, youth center, administration).
+Proposed Phase I design and construction at this time will include the following: Worship/Assembly Center (seating for 1000, daily chapel with seating of 150, kitchen facility, and support space) and Welcome/Formation Center (nursery, classrooms, youth center, administration).